davidKolesar/C-Programming-Curriculum/README.md

 			printf("b");
 		}

-**NOTE --** For an interactive example with a functioning C compiler, check: https://onlinegdb.com/HJJazYMxP
+**NOTE --** For an interactive example with a functioning C compiler, check: https://onlinegdb.com/HJJazYMxP or in functionsExample2 within this repository.

 In this case, we have the exact same use case that does the exact same thing.
 The difference here is that we have code that doesn't repeat itself.
 That said, some of the keen students might ask what we've gained by doing this?
 After all, we ended up writing more code to do the exact same thing as we were doing previously!
 What might not be obvious in this example may make itself more clear in the next two coding challenges: